Brazil Heads For Runoff Vote With Bolsonaro Buoyant - UrduPoint

 Brazil Heads For Runoff Vote With Bolsonaro Buoyant

-Bolsonaro, 67, garnered 43 percent of Sunday's first-round votes compared to 48 percent for leftist frontrunner Luiz Inacio Lula da Silva -- a five-point difference that polls had predicted would be a much larger gap of 14 points.
+Bolsonaro, 67, garnered 43 percent of Sunday's first-round votes compared to 48 percent for leftist frontrunner Luiz Inacio Lula da Silva -- a five-point difference.

+Polls had predicted a much larger gap of 14 points, recalling the surprises of Brexit and Donald Trump's US election win in 2016.

-Not only Bolsonaro surpassed expectations: many allies of his "God, country and family" brand of conservative politics also performed better than poll predictions in congressional and gubernatorial races.
+Not only did Bolsonaro surpass expectations, but many of his allies performed better than polls predicted in congressional and gubernatorial races.

+"Our adversaries prepared for a 100-meter sprint.
+We're ready for a marathon," he wrote on Twitter Monday.

-It signaled enthusiasm for the far-right leader and his policies despite Bolsonaro's controversial four-year tenure, marked by a shocking pandemic death toll blamed in part on his Covid-skeptic approach, surging destruction of the Amazon rainforest, and a sharp rise in Brazilians living in hunger.
+"We're confident we're going to win, for God, country, family, life and liberty!"
+Bolsonaro proved his movement remains a major force despite the controversies of his four-year tenure, marked by a shocking pandemic death toll blamed in part on his Covid-skeptic policies, surging destruction of the Amazon rainforest and a sharp rise in the number of Brazilians living in hunger.

-The Sao Paulo Stock Exchange welcomed the first-round results in Latin America's largest economy with a rise of more than four percent Monday morning.
+The Sao Paulo Stock Exchange reacted to the first-round results in Latin America's largest economy with a 5.5 percent rise in afternoon trading Monday.

+"No matter who wins the runoff, he'll have to govern with a more right-wing, liberal, free-market Congress," said economist Igor Macedo de Lucena.

-- 'The fight continues' - Both men declared themselves ready for the final campaign to attract the vote of some nine million Brazilians who cast their ballot for minority candidates -- none of whom managed to break through five percent of support -- and 31 million others who did not vote at all.
+Both men declared themselves ready for the final push to attract the votes of some nine million Brazilians who cast their ballot for minority candidates -- none of whom managed to break through five percent of support -- and 31 million others who did not vote at all.

-Lula, who wasted no time convening his campaign team for a strategy meeting on Monday, said: "We will have to convince Brazilian society of what we are proposing."
-Addressing dumbstruck supporters in Sao Paulo Sunday, the leftist icon said he would start campaigning without delay, with more meetings with voters.
+Lula, who wasted no time holding a strategy meeting with his campaign team Monday, said: "We have to talk to all the people who didn't vote for us in the first round.

-Lula said he looked forward to debating Bolsonaro head-to-head "to see if he's going to keep telling lies," and promised supporters: "The fight continues until the final victory!"
-For his part, Bolsonaro tweeted: "we had more votes in the first round than in 2018 (when he won the presidency) -- nearly two million.
+" He added he was "ready to talk with the whole world" and said he was committed to forming a "bloc of Democrats" to defeat Bolsonaro.

+"The deepest change in the country has already begun!
+It is not the people who have to fear," Lulu said on Twitter.

-" He added: "By the grace of God I have never lost an election and I know that we will not lose this time."
-Analysts say Bolsonaro's performance bodes for a stressful and divisive four weeks before the vote.
+Analysts say Bolsonaro's performance bodes for a stressful and divisive four weeks ahead.

 The incumbent has repeatedly sought to cast doubt on Brazil's electronic voting system and questioned the validity of opinion polls placing him a distant second.